unionai-oss/unionml/docs/source/model.md

 - We're defining a `Model` named `"digits_classifier"`.
 - The `init` argument is a class, function, or callable object that returns your model of interest when called.
-In this case, we're using the `sklearn.linear_model.LogisticRegression` class to train our digits classifer.
+In this case, we're using the `sklearn.linear_model.LogisticRegression` class to train our digits classifier.
 - The `dataset` argument takes a `Dataset` object, effectively constraining the model's form as a function of the `Dataset` specification.
 ```